 Note: You are only able to participate in the Membership Intake Process as a college sophomore.
 Having a minimum number of college credit hours prior to your application is a requirement.

 Overall, it was a lot of information to digest, but I did my best to learn about each conference/council.
 I noticed there was very little (if any) information available for NPHC organizations on my university’s website.
 Once my first semester got started and I attended back-to-school fairs for college freshman, I noticed a real absence of NPHC presence.
-I was convinced that BGLO (Black Greek Letter organizations) were not present on my campus, thus I pursued PHC sorority membership.
-Information was plentiful and the PHC’s presence on campus for information was always available.
+I was convinced that BGLO (Black Greek Letter organizations) were not present on my campus, thus I pursued NPC sorority membership.
+Information was plentiful and the NPC’s presence on campus for information was always available.
 So, the journey began!